waimea-aalee/level-3-programming-assessment/docs/test-plan.md

 ## Movement

-The exit should be possible to get to
+Rooms should all be accessible so exit is possible to get to

-### Movement
+### Test Data To Use

-The player should not be able to go to invalid rooms
+A screenshot showing the exit in the game shows that it is possible

 ### Expected Test Result

-Statement detailing what should happen.
-Statement detailing what should happen.
-Statement detailing what should happen.
-Statement detailing what should happen.
+User should be able to exit and then say they have escaped the school

 ---